vashisthrahul13/DwellWell-AI/readme.md

 ## Deploying the Application on Streamlit:

-The entire application, encompassing prediction, analytics, and recommendation functionalities, was deployed on **Streamlit Cloud**.
+The entire application, encompassing prediction, analytics, and recommendation functionalities, was deployed on **Streamlit Cloud**. **(Live Link : https://dwellwell.streamlit.app)**
 Streamlit Cloud was chosen for its quick, hassle-free deployment and cost-effectiveness.
 This step ensured the scalability and accessibility of the project.